 Think about it.
 For every meal you eat from a restaurant, you’re paying for the food; the time of the cook, server, host and busser; business, property and payroll taxes; and of course the owner’s profit!
 When you cook for yourself, you’re just paying for the food.

 Take a look at the frequency of your meals out, and challenge yourself to replace 75% of them with home-cooked meals.

 When you do go out to eat, the easiest way to cut down on cost is to stick with the free water, rather than order a drink.
 Of course, this is also the healthiest option.

 Make it a little more exciting and ask your server for a slice of lemon.
 This way, it will still feel like a special treat, but you likely won’t be charged.

 Skip the Appetizer

 Appetizers are always tempting and it’s so easy to just order one when the server asks.
 Resist the temptation!
+This is one of the simplest ways to accomplish affordable healthy eating at restaurants.
 Typically, restaurant portions are huge as it is.
 So, your main course should be sufficient to fill you up.

 Peruse the Sides